Jango73/network-checker/README.md

 ## How It Works (For Techies)

 The **Network Checker** is an Electron-based desktop app for monitoring network connections, built with React for a responsive UI and external APIs for IP analysis.
-It is meant to run on Windows but could be extended to Linux by adding the necessary process information in the relevant arrays.
+It is meant to run on Windows but could be extended to Linux by adding the necessary process information in the relevant arrays and modifying the services to allow for Linux methods.

 ### Tech Stack
 - **Electron**: Powers the desktop app, handling the main process (Node.js) and renderer process (React).